fusion-energy/neutronics-workshop/README.md

 Knowing the interaction probabilities of isotopes and materials within your model can help you understand the simulation results.
 There are several online tools for plotting nuclear cross sections such as [XSPlot](http://xsplot.com).
 However OpenMC is also able to plot cross sections for isotopes and materials.

-From inside the docker container navigate to the task_1 directory and open the first example python script
+From inside the docker container navigate to the task_1 directory and open the first example python script.

 ```cd tasks/task_1```

 ```coder 1_example_isotope_plot.py```

 OpenMC is well documented so if the script does not make sense take a look at the relevant [documentation](https://openmc.readthedocs.io/en/v0.10.0/examples/nuclear-data.html).
-This script will plot a selection of isotopes and certain reactions.
+This script will plot the cross sections of certain reactions for a selection of isotopes.

 ```python3 1_example_isotope_plot.py```